 The Crown, nestled within the flying buttresses of the Tribune Tower’s 25th floor, opened for private events in 2013, shortly after Howells & Hood made its Chicago debut.
-Since then, The Crown is becoming the most impressive private event space in the city.
-Offering 360-degree skyline views, an indoor lounge, and private outdoor veranda, The Crown is perfect for cocktail receptions, weddings, and events for up to 100 people.
+The Crown quickly became the most impressive private event space in the city.
+Offering 360-degree skyline views, an indoor lounge, and a private outdoor veranda, The Crown was perfect for cocktail receptions, weddings, and events for up to 100 people.
 The Crown and Howells & Hood were bought by a private developer who converted many floors of the Tribune Tower into multi-million dollar condos.

 The first restaurant outside of Chicago city limits and their first expansion of the original Old Town Pour House brand came in the fall of 2013.
 The new location opened in Oak Brook, Illinois in November 2013.
 Like its sister location, Old Town Pour House, Oak Brook houses 90 local and global beers on draft, craft cocktails, and Modern American cuisine made from scratch.

 In March 2015, the Pour House brand made the move outside of Illinois with Old Town Pour House, Gaithersburg opening in the Downtown Crown development in Gaithersburg, MD.
-The 7,966 sq. ft. inside dining/bar area and 1,511 sq. ft. outdoor patio makes a bold statement as the 8th Bottleneck Management location.
+The 7,966 sq. ft. inside dining/bar area and 1,511 sq. ft. outdoor patio made a bold statement as the eighth Bottleneck Management location.

 The new year saw the development of a new brand for the Bottleneck portfolio.
-“City Works” opened its first location in March 2016, in the heart of downtown Minneapolis.
-With 10,000 sq. ft. of floorspace, City Works, MPLS is similar to Old Town Pour House, but with more of a focus on local craft breweries, highlighting the best from the surrounding region.
+“City Works Eatery & Pour House” opened its first location in March 2016, in the heart of downtown Minneapolis.
+With 10,000 sq. ft. of floorspace, City Works MPLS was similar to Old Town Pour House, but with more of a focus on local craft breweries, highlighting the best from the surrounding region.
 There’s also a spotlight on the concept’s impressive audio/visual component, making the restaurant an ideal destination for watching sports.
 When there’s not a big game on, the modern music selection is accompanied by music videos and a remarkable synchronization of the HD flat-screen displays, transforming the video walls into an artistic tapestry.
 The food menu has been thoughtfully curated to highlight the “best of Bottleneck,” allowing the stars to shine.

-The second March 2017 opening was City Works, Doral, a restaurant that is located in the brand-new City Place Doral entertainment complex just 12 miles west of Miami.
-With 217 seats inside and another 97 on the patio, this City Works had a great reception on opening weekend, and we look forward to growing as the area continues to develop into a thriving lifestyle center.
+The second March 2017 opening was City Works in Doral, a restaurant that was located in the City Place Doral entertainment complex just 12 miles west of Miami.
+With 217 seats inside and another 97 on the patio, this City Works had a great reception on opening weekend in a growing community.

 Summer saw us begin our expansion into Texas, with City Works, Frisco opening in August 2017.
-A truly unique location, this City Works is part of The Star development, a joint project from The Dallas Cowboys and the City of Frisco which features The Ford Center – a full time headquarters and practice facility for the NFL team, along with fields for the 11 local high schools to stage their sporting match-ups and a 12,000 seat stadium for championships, events, and concerts throughout the year.
-Our restaurant is the prime location opposite the entrance to the Center and the 300-room Omni hotel.
+A truly unique location, this City Works is part of The Star development, a joint project from The Dallas Cowboys and the City of Frisco which features The Ford Center – a full-time headquarters and practice facility for the NFL team, along with fields for the 11 local high schools to stage their sporting match-ups and a 12,000 seat stadium for championships, events, and concerts throughout the year.
+Our restaurant is in a prime location opposite the entrance to the center and the 300-room Omni hotel.

-December 2017 and we continued to build our exposure in the North Texas market with City Works, Fort Worth.
-With 187 seats indoors and 104 on the patio, this site was a little smaller than some other projects, but is a great match for the neighboring high-end boutique stores in the luxury Shops at Clearfork development by Simon Property Group.
+December 2017 brought another location in the North Texas market with City Works, Fort Worth.
+With 187 seats indoors and 104 on the patio, this site is a little smaller than some other projects but is a great match for the neighboring high-end boutique stores in the luxury Shops at Clearfork development by Simon Property Group.